-Following the review of the courses, the provider will be notified by the ICCB Adult Education staff of the decision.
 Throughout the year there may be changes to the courses that were submitted.
-The Course Modification form included in Appendix C should be completed and submitted to the ICCB for review and processing.
+The Course Modification Jotform should be completed and submitted to the ICCB for review and processing.
 Following the review of the course modification form, the provider will be notified by the ICCB Adult Education staff of the decision.